Sam & Max: Comic books

 Purcell joined LucasArts in 1988 as an artist and game designer, where he was approached about contributing to LucasArts' new quarterly newsletter, The Adventurer, a publication designed to inform customers about upcoming LucasArts games and company news.
 From its debut issue in 1990 to 1996, Purcell created twelve comic strips for the newsletter.
 The strips portrayed a variety of stories, from similar plots as in the comic books to parodies of LucasArts games such as Monkey Island and Full Throttle and the Lucasfilm franchises Star Wars and Indiana Jones.

 In 1995, all of the comics and The Adventurer strips published to that date were released in a compilation, Sam & Max: Surfin' the Highway.
 Published by Marlowe & Company, the 154 page book was updated and republished in 1996.
-This original version of Surfin' the Highway went out of print in 1997, becoming a high priced collectors item sold through services such as eBay.
+This original version of Surfin' the Highway went out of print in 1997, becoming a high-priced collector's item sold through services such as eBay.
 In 2007, a 197-page twenty-year anniversary edition, containing all printed comics and strips as well as a variety of other artwork, was co-designed by Steve Purcell and Jake Rodkin and published by Telltale Games.
 This second publication received an Eisner Award nomination for "Best Graphic Album – Reprint" in 2009.

 In December 2005, Purcell started a Sam & Max webcomic, hosted on the website of Telltale Games.
 Entitled "The Big Sleep", the webcomic began with Sam and Max bursting out of their graves at Kilpeck Church in England, symbolizing the Freelance Police's return after nearly a decade.
 In the twelve page story, Max has to save Sam after earwigs start a colony in Sam's brain.
 The webcomic concluded in April 2007, and was later awarded the Eisner Award for "Best Digital Comic" of 2007.